Expert Slide and Photo Scanning Since 2002

-While we do not have a local office in your state, Affordable 35mm Slide Scanning has provided services for customers all over Texas, including Houston, San Antonio, Dallas, Austin, Fort Worth, El Paso, Arlington, Corpus Christi, Plano, Garland, and the United States and Canada in the past ten years.
+While we do not have a local office in your state, Affordable 35mm Slide Scanning has provided services for customers all over Texas, including Houston, San Antonio, Dallas, Austin, Fort Worth, El Paso, Arlington, Corpus Christi, Plano, Garland, and the United States and Canada since 2002.
 In all that time we have worked with multiple people, university's and businesses with many different needs and end results.
-In all that time, we have never had an unhappy customer.
-We are proud of that record and we do not intend to break it.
 Our customers are very important to us and they are our best salespeople.

 Some of the newer scanning companies, unable to compete with our services, have resorted to sending their customer's 35mm slides, photos and films to India or other third world countries.
 That is bad enough but what we think is really underhanded, is that they are not up front about this minor little detail.
 Most of their customers have no idea that their family photo collction is being loaded into a cargo plane and flown 7,000 miles over the ocean to India.
 And that may be the safest part of the trip.

-At Affordable 35mm Slide Scanning, your job does not leave our premises, in Sun Prairie Wisconsin or Waupun Wisconsin, until we return ship to you.
+At Affordable 35mm Slide Scanning, your job does not leave our premises,in Waupun Wisconsin, until we return ship to you.
 We treat your precious photo collection just like it was our own and I can tell you for certain, that we would never be sending our heirloom family photos to a thirdworld sweatshop in order to save a few dollars.

 All jobs are worked by 100% USA citizens who are talented and skillful and they really are artists at heart.
 They work your family photos just like they were working their very own photos.
 We realize that this is the only time that you are going to be converting your slides and photos to digital and we are going to make it a good experiance for you.